 Genetically Modified Foods are NOT Safe to Eat — The No Camp

-U.S. Right to Know is not quite as forceful as the IRT, but says that “genetically engineered foods may someday provide benefits to consumers; however, at this time, the overwhelming majority do not.”
+U.S. Right to Know, a research group “focused on promoting transparency for public health”, is not quite as forceful as the IRT, but states that “genetically engineered foods may someday provide benefits to consumers; however, at this time, the overwhelming majority do not.”

 Their website states that the large volumes of herbicides used on corn, soybeans and other crops raises concerns about human health.

-Stacy Malkan, media director of U.S. Right To Know, says corporations that benefit from biotechnology largely control the scientific agreement that GMO foods are safe.
+Stacy Malkan, co-founder and managing editor of U.S. Right To Know, says corporations that benefit from biotechnology largely control the scientific agreement that GMO foods are safe.
 She cites a study signed by 300 scientists, physicians and scholars in January of 2015 that there is no scientific consensus on the safety of GMOs.
 The statement does not claim GMOs as safe or unsafe, but that the contradicting scientific evidence prevents a conclusive statement.

-GMWatch’s blog is entitled “No, ‘science’ has not confirmed that GMOs are safe to eat,” and points out that the 22-member committee that conducted the study was composed of at least 12 individuals either employed by global biotech firms or from organizations funded by them.
+GMWatch’s blog is titled “No, ‘science’ has not confirmed that GMOs are safe to eat,” points out that the 22-member committee that conducted the NAS study was composed of at least 12 individuals either employed by global biotech firms or from organizations funded by them.

 Are genetically modified foods safe to eat?
 Who do you believe?

-What does the yes camp have to say?
+What does the yes camp have to say about these claims?

-GMO Answers says misinformation pays.
+Some biotechnology advocacy groups have emerged posing as neutral consumer information centers.
+These organizations, such as GMO Answers, say misinformation from anti-GMO groups pays.
 They say that there are some groups that directly benefit from spreading negative information about GMOs, because they can sell their own goods or services as an earth-friendly or healthier alternative to GMOs.

-But keep in mind that GMO Answers is funded and supported by individuals employed by some of the big biotech firms.
-This is the same point that IRT and others make about a conflict of interest in GMO-supportive studies and statements.
+However, GMO Answers is funded and supported by individuals employed by some of the big biotech firms, proving the point that IRT and others make about a conflict of interest in GMO-supportive studies and statements.